vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 Ollama empowers you to run powerful AI models right on your local machine, offering enhanced transparency, control, and customization compared to closed-source cloud-based solutions.

+{: .note }
-> I have to admit that one downside is that you need to store and process the model on your local machine.
+I have to admit that one downside is that you need to store and process the model on your local machine.
 While my MacBook is powerful enough to run Gemma 2 and it works well in most cases, more advanced models like Llama 3.3 70B can take a while to process requests.
 Additionally, Gemma 2 only requires 5.3 GB, whereas Llama 3.3 uses 43 GB of space.
 This means that when experimenting with Ollama, you can quickly fill up your disk.
 I was surprised when my Mac complained. 😅

 Ollama is made up of two main components: the client and the server.
 The client is the part that users interact with, while the server serves as a backend service implemented in Go.